Things in monospace

 The Forge

-Magit helpfully describes the authentication setup in their docs https://docs.magit.vc/forge/Setup-for-Githubcom.html and in essence it boils down to querying auth-source for a tuple of (host login) where host is api.github.com/api.gitlab.com/etc and the login is a special string in the form of username^forge.
+Magit helpfully describes the authentication setup in their docs.
+In essence it boils down to querying auth-source for a tuple of (host login) where host is api.github.com/api.gitlab.com/etc and the login is a special string in the form of "username^forge".

-Now first thing first is validating the token which I did and it worked.
-I decided to simply issue a new one just to be on the safe side, dropped the cache and... no change, still 401.
+Now first thing first is validating the token which I promptly did just to discover it worked.
+Next step was issue a new GitHub token just to be on the safe side, running M-x auth-source-forget-all-cached and... no change, still 401.

 This is where I decided to take a closer look at Magit Forge itself.